 Easy Pressure Cooker Recipes

 There are several popular pressure cooker recipe books available that you can add to your cookbook collection.
-Pressure Cooker Perfection and The Great Big Pressure Cooker Book are two that I have personally found useful.
+One of my more recent favorites is The Electric Pressure Cooker Cookbook.
+Additionally, Pressure Cooker Perfection and The Great Big Pressure Cooker Book are two that I have personally found useful.
 They are great resources and the recipes that I’ve made from the books have turned out beautifully.

-I’ve also posted some of my favorite easy pressure cooker recipes for you to enjoy!
+I’ve also posted some of my favorite easy Instant Pot recipes for you to enjoy!
 Click here or on the image below to view a list of wonderfully easy pressure cooker recipes that you will want to make over and over again!